 All OVERNIGHT TRIPS must be approved by the Board of Trustees 30 days in advance of the activity.
-Any instructor considering an overnight field trip must submit an "Overnight Trip Form" to the superintendent administrative assistant at the district office no later than two weeks in advance of the board meeting so that requests can be placed on the board agenda for consideration.
+Any instructor considering an overnight field trip must submit an "Overnight Trip Form" to the superintendent administrative assistant through SmartSheets no later than two weeks in advance of the board meeting so that requests can be placed on the board agenda for consideration.
 The Board meets monthly.
 Meeting dates are posted for your convenience on the kingsburghigh.com website.

-- 1. All overnight trips require prior approval by the Board at a regularly scheduled meeting.
-The "Overnight Trip Form" should be completed for submission to the district office and is available in Appendix A, at the district office or at kingsburghigh.com > District Information > Employee Agreements/Information.
-Please complete the form providing as much information as possible, using additional pages if needed. - 2.
-See "Bus/Van Requests" above for details on reserving transportation. - 3.
-If there are volunteer drivers, please note the procedures for "Private" or "District" vehicle use on page 16, and follow the required procedures. - 4.
-Itineraries of the trip and emergency contact phone numbers should be provided to the Principal and the parents before taking the trip. - 5.
-Prior to the overnight trip, students are to be assigned to their respective rooms and roommates.
-Overnight Contract Form, available in Appendix A, should be completed by the teacher, verified by the principal and signed by the parents before the trip. - 6.
-If a student is uncomfortable in their respective room, they may request a new room assignment. - 7.
-All appropriate permission slips and medical/emergency slips should be completed and taken on the trip - 8.
-The ideal ratio of chaperones to student would be one to seven, but at no time should it be more than one to ten. - 9.
-Chaperones should accompany groups of students at all times whether sightseeing, shopping, dining, or attending a conference event. - 10.
+- 1. Board Approval: All overnight trips require prior approval by the Board at a regularly scheduled meeting. - 2.
+Overnight Trip Form can be accessed through the KJUHSD Intranet, Transportation Link.
+Complete the web form and process through SmartSheets. - 3.
+Volunteer/Chaperones page 20 - 4.
+Bus/Van Requests page 17 - 5.
+Volunteer Drivers- page 20 "Private" or "District" vehicle use. - 6.
+Itineraries of the trip and emergency contact phone numbers should be provided to the Principal and the parents before taking the trip. - 7.
+Overnight Contract Form: Prior to the overnight trip, students are to be assigned to their respective rooms and roommates.
+Overnight Contract Form, available in Appendix A of this document, should be completed by the teacher, verified by the principal and signed by the parents before the trip. - 8.
+If a student is uncomfortable in their respective room, they may request a new room assignment. - 9.
+All appropriate permission slips and medical/emergency slips should be completed and taken on the trip - 10.
+Chaperones should accompany groups of students at all times whether sightseeing, shopping, dining, or attending a conference event. - 11.
 Chaperones should be assigned a set number of hotel rooms as their personal responsibility and they should do a room check at curfew time and again when waking the students in the morning.
 Tape should be placed on the room at room check time at night and removed by the chaperone at room check in the morning.
-Students should be informed that they are not to leave their room for any reason and of the procedure of taping the room to be sure all students stay in their rooms. - 11.
-Students should be given the room phone number of their chaperone and the teacher in charge of the trip to allow them to make contact with the appropriate adult in case of an emergency. - 12.
-Staff Member will be responsible for blocking all "Pay Per View" television channels in student and chaperone rooms. - 13.
-All school rules and consequences apply throughout the trip. - 14.
+Students should be informed that they are not to leave their room for any reason and of the procedure of taping the room to be sure all students stay in their rooms. - 12.
+Students should be given the room phone number of their chaperone and the teacher in charge of the trip to allow them to make contact with the appropriate adult in case of an emergency. - 13.
+Staff Member will be responsible for blocking all "Pay Per View" television channels in student and chaperone rooms. - 14.
+All school rules and consequences apply throughout the trip. - 15.
 At no time is a student to be left on his or her own.
 They are to be in groups assigned, whole group and with chaperones at all times.
 This is a safety precaution to protect students from others and not a lack of trust of our students and their excellent behavior.